Sum 41: 2022–2025: Heaven :x: Hell, final tour, Canadian Music Hall of Fame induction, and disbandment

-On January 16, 2024, the band announced dates for their final tour, with their last show taking place on January 30, 2025 at Scotiabank Arena in Toronto.
+On January 16, 2024, the band announced dates for their final tour, with their last show taking place on January 30, 2025, at Scotiabank Arena in Toronto.
 The band played "Landmines" on Jimmy Kimmel Live! on February 8, 2024.
 On February 22, 2024, the band released "Waiting on a Twist of Fate" as the album's third single.
 A music video for "Dopamine" was released on March 29, 2024, the same day as the album.

+In 2024, there were rumours that Whibley would replace late Linkin Park vocalist Chester Bennington following his suicide in 2017.
+However, in August 2024, Whibley himself dispelled these rumours.

+Sum 41 following their final live performance in Toronto on January 30, 2025.

 In a 2025 interview with The Canadian Press for Sum 41's final Canadian tour dates, McCaslin and Baksh said they learned of the group's disbandment through an email sent by Whibley to all of the members in early 2023.
 Both said they were shocked and it took each of them speaking directly with Whibley by phone to understand the decision.
 Whibley described years of finding excuses to keep Sum 41 together and only reaching certainty on his decision to break up the band after returning to a tour life after the COVID-19 pandemic closures.

 On March 28, 2025, the band released a cover of "Sleep Now in the Fire" by Rage Against the Machine.
-The band was inducted into the Canadian Music Hall of Fame on March 30, 2025 during the 54th annual Juno Awards.
+The band was inducted into the Canadian Music Hall of Fame on March 30, 2025, during the 54th annual Juno Awards.
 Founding drummer Steve Jocz was also inducted but did not attend the ceremony.
 After the induction, the band released their final music video for the song "Radio Silence" on April 1, 2025.

-The band's agent Dave Shapiro was killed in a plane crash in San Diego on May 22, 2025 along with former The Devil Wears Prada drummer Daniel Williams.
+The band's agent Dave Shapiro was killed in a plane crash in San Diego on May 22, 2025, along with former The Devil Wears Prada drummer Daniel Williams.